(All fields required)

 A primary goal of the fellowship program is that graduates will pursue careers as clinician educators or investigators in academic medical centers, and will work to improve health care services and professional training in pediatric and adolescent gynecology.

 Approximately 60% of fellowship activities involve clinical care, divided between OR, ambulatory, and inpatient services.
-Fellows will be supervised by three experienced pediatric/adolescent gynecologists, with gradually increasing independent clinical responsibilities during clinical sessions.
+Fellows will be supervised by experienced pediatric/adolescent gynecologists, with gradually increasing independent clinical responsibilities during clinical sessions.
 Complex clinical cases and all OR cases, including but not limited to surgeries for complex genital anomalies, will require supervision and direct oversight by faculty physicians.
-It is expected that fellows in pediatric and adolescent gynecology will supervise resident physicians, medical students, and other trainees in our multidisciplinary clinic.
+It is expected that fellows in pediatric and adolescent gynecology will supervise resident physicians, medical students, and other trainees in our multidisciplinary clinics.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900